RoquetteTenreiro/Yield.Mapping/YM.md

 Mg [kg/s] = V [cm3/s] * mv [kg/L] / 1000
 ```

 Volume flow is measured by a paddle wheel flow sensor which consists of multiple wheels.
 These rotate while grain accumulates as measured by a level sensor.
-The volume flow is quantified as the number of rotations per unit of time times the volume of the paddle wheel.
+The volume flow is quantified as the number of rotations per unit of time multiplied by the volume of the paddle wheel.

 ![Image description](Fendt.Combine.jpg)